-Information for Emerging Leader Applicants 3
+Information for Emerging Leader Trustee Applicants 3

 Board Role 3

 Emerging Leader Trustee 3

 Requirements for Board membership 3

 Fees and Reimbursements 3

 Current Board of Trustees 4

-Staff: September 2019 4
+Staff: September 2022 4

 Conflict of Interest 4

 Brand Statement 4

 Brand Values 4

 Other Information: 4

-Profile of the Yellow-eyed Penguin Trust 5
+Profile of the Yellow-eyed Penguin Trust 6

-Key achievements 6
+Key achievements 7

-Trustee Job Description 8
+Trustee Job Description 9

-Trustee Roles and Responsibilities 8
+Trustee Roles and Responsibilities 9

-Application Form 10
+Application Form 11

-Application Due Date: 10
+Application Due Date: 11

-Information for Emerging Leader Applicants Board Role
+Information for Emerging Leader Trustee Applicants Board Role

-The Board is the legal authority for the Trust and currently comprises 11 trustees.
+The Board is the legal authority for the Trust and currently comprises 11 trustees, although the constitution allows for 15.
 The Board's duty is to ensure that the organisation is professionally managed, financially prudent, a good employer and complying with strategic priorities.